Free to Move Space from D Drive to Extend C Drive

 shrink partitionYou may shrink D volume and the free unallocated space will be produced to the right side of D drive instead of the C drive.

-How to move unallocated space close to C drive? -> Deleting D volume is the only option in Disk Management/Diskpart cmd.
+How to move unallocated space from D to C drive? -> Deleting D volume is the only option in Disk Management/Diskpart cmd.

 After deleting D drive, then there will be unallocated space after C drive in Disk Managment which can extend c volume.

 Why?
-Disk Management can only extend c drive when there is unallocated space right close to c drive.
+Disk Management can only extend c drive when there is unallocated space right close to c drive and which has NTFS file system.

 Here is a video that shows how to delete recovery partition with cmd 'delete partition override' and delete d drive to produce unallocated space to extend c drive without anysoftware but just Disk Management